 SecureFX includes SFXCL, a scriptable command-line utility that allows you to create fully automated, unattended secure file transfers.
 It's common, for example, to transfer big log files when network traffic is at a minimum — often late at night or in the early morning hours.
-Use Sfxcl.exe to run a file transfer operation that connects, authenticates, and performs the file transfer using Secure Shell's strong encryption.
-SFXCL supports multiple file transfer protocols including SFTP, FTP over TLS (FTPS), SCP, and FTP.
+Use Sfxcl.exe to run a file transfer operation that connects, authenticates, and performs the file transfer using strong encryption.
+SFXCL supports multiple file transfer protocols including SCP, SFTP, FTPS, and HTTPS.

 VanDyke Software helps you achieve the right balance between strong security and easy access to the network from anywhere... at any time.
 Take the next step right now:

 VShell server, a secure alternative to Telnet and FTP with additional data tunneling services, is a secure portal to a server's resources and the network.
 VShell provides secure authentication, strong encryption, and data integrity using the open Secure Shell protocol (SSH2).

 SecureFX is a high-security file transfer client with great flexibility in configuration and transfer protocols.
 SecureFX includes a command-line utility for scripting batch jobs to perform secure unattended file transfers and also supports "relentless" file transfers that automatically reconnect and resume when connections are broken.

 use the same remote access software on Mac, Linux, and Windows.